 “Insurance is usually a pretty big chunk, and it’s one of the things that gets trimmed a bit,” he says.

 “The insured can decide how they want to spend the money,” U’ Ren says.
-“They can put into a bank account or go shopping with it.”
+“They can put it into a bank account or go shopping with it.”

 Where your premium dollar goes

 Collision and comprehensive policies, on the other hand, are optional: Collision coverage pays for damage to the policyholder’s vehicle if it is damaged in an accident, even if he is responsible, and comprehensive insurance covers theft, cracked windshields and all other damage to the vehicle, including damage caused by fire, fallen trees, vandalism, hail, windstorms, floods and more.

-If you can’t pay your deductible
+What happens if you can’t pay your deductible?

-Repair shops owed money for repairs can retain possession legally, using what’s known as a mechanic’s lien, though that’s hardly their first choice.
+Repair shops owed money for repairs can retain possession legally, using what’s known as a mechanic’s lien — though that’s hardly their first choice.

-If the customer has to pay all the repairs or even a sizeable portion of the bill, he typically will ask about lower cost options.
-In those instances, Escobar will tell his customers that they may opt to repair the most damaged parts, forgo blending paint to get a perfect match, or substitute used or after-market parts for new manufacturer parts.
+If the customer has to pay all the repairs or even a sizeable portion of the bill, he typically will ask about lower-cost options.
+In those instances, Escobar will tell his customers that they may opt to repair the most damaged parts, forgo blending paint to get a perfect match or substitute used or after-market parts for new manufacturer parts.

-In some cases, if the customer is unable to afford to the repairs and the vehicle can no longer be driven, he will offer to sell it to a junkyard or even to Escobar.
+In some cases, if the customer cannot afford the repairs and the vehicle can no longer be driven, he will sell it to a junkyard or even to Escobar.